Make your own cold process soap!

 Make your own soap!
 Cold process soap making

 Now you just have to cut it into bars.
-You want to try and keep them evenly sized.
-On the back side of my soap mold lid, I drew a handy little cutting guide.
-You could also use a miter box or slab cheese cutter for super straight edges & even bars.
+Try to keep them evenly sized.
+All the lye is consumed at this point so you can use a kitchen knife to cut the bars.
+You could also use a miter box, metal dough scraper, or slab cheese cutter for super straight edges & even bars.

 Make your own soap!
 Cold process soap making

-The soap is not dangerous to handle with your bare hands.
 After the 24 hours is up, saponification is complete and there should be no lingering lye left in your soap.
 BUT it is not ready to be used yet.
 If you used it now, it will pretty much dissolve into a gooey mess.
-The soap needs to cure for about 6 weeks.
+The soap needs to cure for 5-6 weeks.
 During that time, the excess water will evaporate out of the bar, leaving you will a nice, hard, final bar of soap.
 Let it stand on one of the narrow edges.
 The more of the bar that is exposed to the air, the faster it will cure.
-Mark the date somewhere so you will remember when it’s ready to go.

 That’s it!
 I know it sounds like a lot, but once you make a batch or two you will totally have the hang of it and you will be ready to try more complicated recipes, or even come up with some amazing ones of your own!